Purchased Power and Fuel Adjustment Charge

 The PPFAC appears on your bill under the heading “Power Supply Charges” along with your summer or winter base power supply rate.

 Do other utilities have charges like this?

 Yes.
-Similar components are included in the electric rates of TEP’s sister company, UniSource Energy Services, as well as in those charged by Arizona Public Service and many other electric utilities.
+Similar components are included in the electric rates of TEP’s sister company, UniSource Energy Services, as well as in those charged by Arizona Public Service and electric utilities in all 50 states.